Sangwa-C/Caesar-Cipher/README.md

     Sytem: "Write a shift value......"
     Input Example:2
     Output Example:  jgnnqyqtnf

+**The program should return when the user enter a message to be Decrypted**

+    System: "Would like to Encrypt or Decrypt a message" Input Example: Message: "Decrypt"
+    System: " Write your message here ...."
+    Input Example: "jgnnqyqtnf"
+    Sytem: "Write a shift value......"
+    Input Example: 2
+    Output Example: "hello word"

 ## Known Bugs
 This webpage is not suitable for all screen sizes.